herotc/hero-rotation/README.md

 Also, you can find it on [Curse](https://mods.curse.com/addons/wow/aethysrotation) and [CurseForge](https://wow.curseforge.com/projects/aethysrotation).

 _There are a lot of helpful commands, do '/aer help' to see them in-game !_
+_Toggles can now use directly keybinds, set them in 'Game Menu -> Key Bindings -> AddOns'_

 Feel free to join our [Discord](https://discord.gg/tFR2uvK).
 Feedback is highly appreciated !